team discussing cyber security threats

 A strong incident response plan is built on four fundamentals.

-4. It’s easy to overlook the basics in your response plan, but they are vitally important for your insurer.
+4. It’s easy to overlook the basics in your response plan, but they are vitally important – especially for your insurer.
 They expect proof of fundamental security measures like cyber education, multi-factor authentication, and offline backups.
-This means you’ll need to ensure you can prove that you will take the right steps should an incident occur.
+They also expect escalations and notifications to align with their processes and timelines.
+You’ll need to ensure you can prove the right steps were taken should an incident occur.

-8. Practice system testing and mock incidents because an incident will happen.
+Testing your cyber incident response plan through exercises is becoming the norm – as well as expectation – to prove care and diligence by leadership should an incident escalate to court proceedings.
 IBM’s Cost of a Data Breach Report 2023 found that companies with a tested incident response plan saved an average of $1.76 million compared to those without these measures in place.

-Long-term planning: How to improve your incident response plan over time
+Long-term planning: How to ensure your organization is ready for a cyber incident

 Make practicing a standard operational procedure